- How to apply

 - LLM timetable of provisional evening teaching 2012 [PDF]

 The Part Time LLM Programme

 The part time LLM is essentially aimed at legal practitioners working full time in the UK.
 You will attend the same modules and follow the same teaching timetable as full time students.

 The part time programme is, however, spread over two academic years.
-In year one, you will normally take two taught modules.
-In year two, you will normally take your third taught module and submit the compulsory 15,000-word dissertation.
+In year one, you will normally complete 90 credits of taught modules.
+In year two, you will normally take 45 credits of taught modules and submit the compulsory 15,000-word dissertation (45 credits).
 This can of course be changed if necessary, as the dissertation can actually be done in either year.
-We would always advise part-time students to take two taught modules in their first year if they are timetabled in a convenient slot.
+We would always advise part-time students to take 90 credits of taught modules in their first year if they are timetabled in a convenient slot.

-Although not recommended, it is possible for part-time students, who are having difficulties in finding two modules that fit in with their work timetable, to submit two dissertations – one per year.
-This would then enable you to take one taught module per year.
+Although not recommended, it is possible for part-time students, who are having difficulties in finding modules that fit in with their work timetable, to submit two dissertations – one per year.
+This would then enable you to take 45 credits of taught modules and complete a 45 credit dissertation per year.

 The LLM confirmed teaching timetable is not usually available until the LLM enrolment and induction period.
 As soon as a draft version is ready we will add it to the website so that you can see when your intended modules are likely to be taught.
 This is normally in early September each year.